 Education Minister Rob Stokes expressed that “it is critical that parents, teachers and students know there is always someone they can turn to for support”.
 The Federal Government’s formal response to supporting students was to adopt the 1:500 ratio of school psychologists to students.
 However, this unbalanced ratio runs a risk of each student not receiving the unique support they may require.

 School Counsellors have a place, but having someone walk beside you and someone who has walked your trail has life changing consequences.
 Surveys do show that a school counsellor may actually add to the “ outsider feelings” — “ I am different” “Why do i need to step out of class and see a counsellor” “ Why don’t they know my journey?”
 “They have not lived through what I am experiencing”.

 A mentor who can walk beside you who has walked your path is critical at this time, to guide you through your studies and greater futures.
-Access to a mentor throughout school develops inclusive school communities by building learning environments outside of the classroom.
+Access to a mentorship program throughout school develops inclusive school communities by building learning environments outside of the classroom.
 As we know mental health in teens has detrimental effects such as loss of life, and there are some hidden evils that tend to surface such as drug and alcohol abuse.
-However, studies have shown that with a student with a mentor are 46% less likely to use illegal drugs and 27% less likely to start drinking.
+However, studies have shown that with a student involved in a mentorship program are 46% less likely to use illegal drugs and 27% less likely to start drinking.
 The level of participation and higher quality of life improves for students with a mentor; 81% are more likely to participate in sport and extracurricular activities, which increases in their social interaction skills that could bring them out of isolation and depressive settings.
-The statistics go on and on about the astronomical difference a mentor makes in students’ life not only professionally but mentally too.
+The statistics go on and on about the astronomical difference a mentorship program makes in students’ life not only professionally but mentally too.